Home

 Contrary to what you falsely believe, there was no sin in telling your mother the truth about her cruel behavior, telling her that she is a fraud, and telling her that you want nothing to do with her as she is.
 Your sin was only in the way you told her these things; that is, you told her with anger, and that means that you told her these things with the intent of hurting her rather than calmly stating the facts about how her behavior hurt you.

-Your other sin was (and continues to be) in using depression (which is anger at yourself) as bribery to influence your mother.
-That is, you are angry at your mother because she doesn’t love you, but, because you have not succeeded in making her love you, you’re angry at yourself for failing to make her love you.
-That anger leads to mental confusion, the failure to follow directions, and many mistakes made because of that confusion—and bribery manifests as desperate attempts to make others undo the consequences of your mistakes.
+Your other sin is in using depression (which is anger at yourself) as bribery to influence your mother.
+That is, you are angry at your mother because she is abusive and doesn’t love you, but, because you have not succeeded in making her apologize for her abuse and lack of love, you’re angry at yourself for failing to make her apologize.
+That anger leads to mental confusion.
+You insist on saying you love your mother because it’s all a way to hide the truth that you hate her.
 Therefore, in your depression you fail to take personal responsibility for your own confused behavior.
-That’s why you insist on saying you love your mother, because it’s all a way to hide the truth that you hate her.
 And in that hiding of the truth, and trying to undo it with bribery, you commit a sin.

-Therefore, it will be necessary for you to confess both the angry manner in which you spoke to your mother as well as your acts of bribery and evading responsibility for your behavior.
+Therefore, it will be necessary for you to confess both the anger with which you spoke to your mother as well as your using depression as an act of bribery.
 Making that confession, you can trust in God’s mercy on you.
-That act of trust in God’s mercy is what it means to forgive yourself.
+That act of accepting God’s mercy, rather than punishing yourself, is what it means to “forgive yourself.”

 Fear of Forgiving

-You cannot forgive yourself because you fear admitting that your mother is a cruel narcissist and a fraud as a Catholic.
+You do not understand real forgiveness because you fear admitting that your mother is a cruel narcissist and a fraud as a Catholic.
 You fear admitting this because you unconsciously want to protect your mother from facing judgment for the truth that she is an abusive parent.
 And behind this you fear admitting that your father failed you for failing to protect you from your mother’s abuse.

-Yes, your hate is wrong because it is anger.
-But, rather than hiding the hate in shame, it is important for you to admit that hate, first to yourself and then to God.
+Yes, even though your mother’s abuse is wrong, your anger is also wrong.
+But, rather than hiding the anger in shame, it is important for you to admit that anger, first to yourself and then to God.
 It must be confessed and relinquished.
-Nevertheless, your mother and your father will have to face the truth—eventually—before God.
+Nevertheless, your mother and your father will have to face the truth of their behavior—eventually—before God.
 You cannot protect them from God’s justice.

 The Matter of Reconciliation

 Note carefully that your mother’s failing to apologize to you for her cruel behavior is not any impediment to the process of your being able to forgive her.
-Yes, her refusal to apologize to you will incite your anger at her, and if you don’t recognize that then you will fail in forgiveness and fall into depression.
-But your forgiving her does not depend on her apologizing to you.
+Your forgiving her means your letting go of your anger at her by trusting in God’s justice.
 Her failure to apologize does, however, affect the matter of reconciliation.

 Reconciliation refers to the process of repairing broken trust in a relationship.
 To repair that trust, both parties in the relationship must apologize for any wrong that was done.
-Thus, without her apology, you will not be able to trust your mother, even though you can forgive her (i.e., relinquish your hate for her by trusting in God’s justice).
+Thus, without her apology, you will not be able to trust your mother, even though you can forgive her (i.e., relinquish your anger at her by trusting in God’s justice).

 Impediments to Healing